 At international level the Umpire Appointments Panel (UAP) are allocated to international matches to provide coaching support and feedback to the umpires helping to identify areas for improvement.

 There is no substitute for experience, particularly in match situations.
-World Nebtall seeks to expose up-and-coming umpires, known as International Talent Identified (ITID) Umpires, to matches at an international level.
+World Netball seeks to expose up-and-coming umpires, known as International Talent Identified (ITID) Umpires, to matches at an international level.

-World Netball have an IUA Testing Panel (ITP) which is in place, for the testing of umpires for the International Umpires’ Award (IUA) and the coaching of elite umpires.
-ITP Cadets, with the support of the ITPs, will also be involved in identifying and training elite umpires and this role provides a succession process and pool of candidates for future ITP members.
+World Netball have an INUA Testing Panel (ITP) which is in place, for the testing of umpires for the International Netball Umpire Award (INUA) and the coaching of elite umpires.
+ITP Cadet, with the support of the ITP, will also be involved in identifying and training elite umpires and this role provides a succession process and pool of candidates for future ITP members.

 Marielouw Van der Merwe